djeada/Linux-Notes/notes/ssh_and_scp.md

 ## Challenges

-- Server Setup
+I. Server Setup

 - Setup your own server environment using a free cloud provider option such as AWS, Google Cloud, or Azure.
 Alternatively, you can use a virtualization solution like VirtualBox to set up a virtual machine (VM).
 - Install a Linux distribution (like Ubuntu or CentOS) on your server or VM, ensuring that it is configured with a static IP address.
 - Secure your server by setting up a firewall, disabling root login, and installing necessary security updates.

-- Connecting via SSH
+II.
+Connecting via SSH

 - Connect to your server using the SSH protocol.
 - Try to connect using both password authentication and key-based authentication, understanding the pros and cons of each method.
 - Document any errors or issues you encounter during the connection process and research how to resolve them.

-- SSH Port Configuration
+III.
+SSH Port Configuration

 - Modify the SSH configuration to allow connections on a non-standard port (other than 22).
 - Reconnect to the server using the newly specified port, verifying that the connection is successful.
 - Discuss the security implications of using a non-standard port for SSH.

-- Utilizing SCP for File Transfer
+IV.
+Utilizing SCP for File Transfer

 - Copy a folder containing several files from the server to your local computer using the SCP protocol.
 - Experiment with different SCP options, such as recursive copy and specifying a different port.
 - Log the transfer times and any other notable observations during the transfer process.

-- Leveraging SFTP for File Management
+V. Leveraging SFTP for File Management

 - Connect to the server using an SFTP client.
 - Upload a folder containing multiple files and subdirectories to the server using SFTP.
 - Use the SFTP client to navigate the remote file system, creating and deleting folders as necessary.
 - Test the file permissions settings by trying to access files with different user accounts.

-- Understanding Transfer Protocols
+VI.
+Understanding Transfer Protocols

 - Write a detailed explanation of the differences between SCP and SFTP, highlighting their underlying protocols and use cases.
 - Compare the transfer speed, security, and versatility of SCP and SFTP by transferring various types of files of different sizes.
 - Research and discuss other file transfer protocols like FTP and Rsync, comparing them to SCP and SFTP in terms of security and functionality.